Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Evaluation

-\textbf{Datasets.} We take the first 200 test cases from each of the following three open-source datasets for our benchmarks: GMS8K~\cite{gsm8k}, MATH500~\cite{math500}, and AIME~\cite{aime}, to test the reasoning ability of language models.
-First, GMS8k~\cite{gsm8k} contains 8.5k high-quality, linguistically diverse grade-school math problems.
-These human-written problems need solutions that involve multi-step reasoning and a series of basic arithmetic operations.
-Second, MATH500~\cite{math500} contains 500 challenging problems sourced from high school math competitions with five distinct levels based on the Art of Problem Solving (AoPS) framework, ranging from level 1 to level 5.
-Third, AIME~\cite{aime} is a math problem dataset collected from the American Invitational Mathematics Examination (AIME) competition from 1983 to 2024, designed to challenge the most exceptional high school math students in the United States.
+\textbf{Datasets.} We take the first 200 test cases from each of the following three open-source datasets as our benchmarks: GSM8K~\cite{gsm8k}, MATH500~\cite{math500}, and AIME~\cite{aime}, to test the reasoning ability of language models.
+First, GSM8K~\cite{gsm8k} contains 8.5k high-quality, linguistically diverse grade-school math problems.
+These human-written problems require solutions that involve multi-step reasoning and a series of basic arithmetic operations.
+Second, MATH500~\cite{math500} contains 500 challenging problems sourced from high-school math competitions with five distinct levels based on the Art of Problem Solving (AoPS) framework, ranging from level 1 to level 5.
+Third, AIME~\cite{aime} is a math-problem dataset collected from the American Invitational Mathematics Examination (AIME) competition from 1983 to 2024, designed to challenge the most exceptional high-school math students in the United States.
 These problems cover various fields, such as algebra, geometry, and number theory.

 \textbf{Models.} We evaluate our algorithm using three popular models: DeepScaleR-1.5B-Preview\footnote{https://pretty-radio-b75.notion.site/DeepScaleR-Surpassing-O1-Preview-with-a-1-5B-Model-by-Scaling-RL-19681902c1468005bed8ca303013a4e2}, DeepSeek-R1-Distill-Llama-8B~\cite{deepseekai2025deepseekr1}, and Qwen1.5-MoE-A2.7B-Chat\footnote{https://qwenlm.github.io/blog/qwen-moe/}.
 These models span diverse architectures (dense vs. MoE), training recipes, and parameter scales.
 In this paper, we use DSR to denote DeepScaleR-1.5B-Preview, DSL to denote DeepSeek-R1-Distill-Llama-8B, and Qwe to denote Qwen1.5-MoE-A2.7B-Chat.